ShinyStat modificare opportunamente le impostazioni del proprio browser o cliccare sull'apposito link

 Subsequently, art expanded beyond the realm of religion, evolving first through the Heian imperial court (794-1185), then into the austere period of samurai ascendancy during the Kamakura (1185-1333), Muromachi (1333-1568), and Momoyama (1568-1600) periods, and further still into the modern aestheticism of the Edo period (1600-1868).
 Through every era, despite numerous changes in modes of expression, one common artistic thread persisted: a profound interest in natural scenery and landscape.

+For Japanese, it seems that the portrayal of nature by its symbolic beauty, its harmonious interplay, its inherent order, and its evocative power should be the predominant subject of art.
 Non-Japanese often say that they find the thinking of Japanese people difficult to comprehend.
 The rules that define the norms for Japanese people are different.
 Underlying their guidelines are a number of basic tenets: nature is beautiful, nature is harmonious, it has an intrinsic order and rules, and in certain way it can be seen to have an ethical or moral dimension.

 These ideas are shaped by the belief that humankinds exist with the order of nature.
 Where the Japanese perhaps differ from other peoples sharing these same views is in their seeming inability to define nature’s laws in clear, objective terms.